Home

 As the plants grow wider and taller, carefully guide the branches between the parallel support wires.

-Suckers which grow too far outside of the raspberry row(s) should be transplanted pruned out or mowed over and removed.
+Suckers which grow too far outside of the raspberry row(s) should be transplanted, pruned out, or mowed over and removed.

 GO to Transplanting/Dividing/Propagating Red Raspberry Plants